FOREX-Dollar gains on Fed rate hike bets, yen dips on Ueda comments

 By Karen Brettell

-NEW YORK, April 10 (Reuters) - The dollar gained after a solid jobs report for March on Friday added to expectations that the Federal Reserve will hike rates again in May, while the Japanese yen weakened as Japan's new central bank governor Kazuo Ueda indicated that he was in no hurry to dial back its massive stimulus.
+NEW YORK, April 10 (Reuters) - The dollar firmed on Monday after Friday's solid jobs report boosted expectations for a U.S. interest rate hike in May, while the yen weakened as new Bank of Japan Governor Kazuo Ueda signaled no hurry to dial back its massive stimulus.

-U.S. employers maintained a strong pace of hiring in March, adding 236,000 jobs, pushing the unemployment rate back down to 3.5% and signaling labor market resilience that will keep the Federal Reserve on track to raise interest rates one more time next month.
+U.S. employers hired at a strong pace in March, adding 236,000 jobs that pushed unemployment down to 3.5%, signaling labor market resilience that will keep the Federal Reserve on track to raise rates again next month.

 "In my view the pendulum of market sentiment is going to swing back in favor of a Fed rate hike early next month," said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York, noting that momentum indicators for dollar currency pairs are "overstretched," and likely to favor near-term dollar strength.

-Consumer price data on Wednesday is this week’s major U.S. economic focus and is expected to show that headline inflation rose by 0.3% in March, while core inflation increased by 0.4%.
+Consumer price data on Wednesday, this week's major U.S. economic focus, is expected to show headline inflation rose by 0.3% in March, while core inflation increased 0.4%.
 USCPI=ECI, USCPF=ECI

+Americans said last month that credit access was the toughest in nearly a decade, as they also braced for higher inflation over the next few years, a report from the New York Fed said Monday.

 Traders are also closely watching data on bank lending after the collapse of Silicon Valley Bank in mid-March sparked fears about bank contagion and led the government and Fed to intervene to shore up liquidity in the sector.